frames + letters photography invites you to be

 20 Question Elopement Checklist

 Be sure you have researched all aspects of your elopement spot before booking travel plans.
-If you are eloping at a location you have visited, you may already know a lot about the accommodations and weather, but if you’re going somewhere new, make sure you research thoroughly in order to avoid inclement weather, tourist seasons, or forgetting important details like wedding permits for national parks.
+If you are eloping at a location you have visited, you may already know a lot about the accommodations and weather, but if you’re going somewhere new, you need to do your research in order to avoid inclement weather, heavy tourist traffic, or forgetting important details like wedding permits for national parks.

 Here is a series of questions to help with your preparation: